ForgeXsLice/gg-sandjob/README.md

-# Sand to Glass Resource by GooGooScripts
+# Sand to Glass Resource by Team ForgeX

 ## Description
 This resource allows players to collect sand and smelt it into glass in FiveM using QBCore framework.
 It uses ox_lib, ox_target, ox_inventory, and PolyZone for modern, optimized functionality.